mattbierner/scanline-gif/documentation/about.md

 # About *scanline.gif*

-*[scanline.gif](site)* is an experiment flattening gifs so that multiple frames of the animation are rendered in a single image.
+*[scanline.gif](site)* is an experiment flattening gifs so that multiple frames of animation are rendered in a single image.
 The effect is kind of like [slit-scan photography](https://en.wikipedia.org/wiki/Slit-scan_photography).

 This page overviews the concept, and details how you can customize the rendering.